zzzprojects/learn-orm/tutorials/csharp-tutorial/interfaces.md

 The area of the rectangle is 35
 ```

 All the examples related to the interfaces are available in the `Interfaces.cs` file of the source code.
-Download the source code and try out all the examples for better understandings.
+Download the source code and try out all the examples for better understanding.